 Brisbane Regeneration is dedicated to patient care and your comfort.

-At all points in your procedure you will receive the required amount of pain management including local anaesthetic and sedation.
-This will mean you will be calm, comfortable and a little drowsy throughout the procedure while always being attentively observed by a doctor or nurse at our Woolloongabba clinic.
+At all points in your procedure you will receive the required amount of pain management including in rare cases, local anaesthetic.
+This will mean you will be calm and comfortable throughout the procedure while always being attentively observed by a doctor or nurse at our Woolloongabba clinic.